The 11 Best-Rated Can Openers, According to Thousands of Reviews

 These days, kitchen brands put just as much design attention into a can opener as they do any major appliance.
 We scoured thousands of reviews, sourced recommendations from our test kitchens, and asked editors to weigh in on the bad and good can openers they've used.
 Now, we've rounded up the best of the best-selling can openers.
 So whether you're shopping for a can opener with a magnet to prevent spills, a handle that's easy to hold if you have arthritis, or an electric can opener to do all the work for you, we've found the right one for every need and budget.

-Take a look at our top-rated picks for best can opener and see which one is best for your kitchen.
+Take a look at our picks for best can opener and see which one is best for your kitchen.
 We even threw in a backpack-friendly option for camping and cooking on the go.

 There are now can openers made with a "smooth cut" feature to prevent slicing your hand when you lift the edge of a metal lid.
 Those cuts can be serious, especially for kids, so look for that safety feature if you've got little helpers in the kitchen.